When Time Should Have Stood Still, a Sci-Fi Short Story

 “He was screaming in agony!
 I’d have to be inhuman not to care.”

 “Yeah.
 Just.
 So just get out of the way so I can help!
 Just like you said you wanted me around to help,” Joel added.

 Kenyon opened the door.
 Joel rushed through without looking.
 Then he stopped dead.
 The sight of Lee’s body was disconcerting to both men.
 The smell of the burned flesh made both of them ill.
 Joel tried to process it all.
-His mind became a distant and confused expression, not far from Kim’s prior cybernetic activation.
+His face became a distant and confused expression, not far from Kim’s prior cybernetic activation to prevent the extremes from dominating him.
 Then instinct took over and he retched.
-His illness was still under a medic’s mental control; he vomited in a blanked on a bed, not the body.
+His illness was still under a medic’s mental control; he vomited in a blanket on a bed, not the body.

 Lee let out a piteous moan.
 Joel’s brain tried to process the information.
 Kenyon could only stare at it, his mind unwilling to comprehend what may have happened.
 Of all the weapons he had studied, none could cause that degree of tissue burns underground and inside a shelter.
 If he had not been in the inner shelter, he would be the burnt to a crisp form there on the floor.
 The Jihadi Wars were officially over, but that didn’t mean a new strike couldn’t happen.
 But wouldn’t that have to have been right on top of them?